- How does it work?

 - WANG BING

-Concerts are held in the main hall approximately every week – celebrating a return to live performance in the Kraftwerk after almost two years of silence and dark.
+Concerts were held in the main hall approximately every week – celebrating a return to live performance in the Kraftwerk after almost two years of silence and dark.